 Sir David Cooksey Fellowship in Healthcare Translation

-THE DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTHCARE INNOVATIONS TO IMPACT ANALYSIS AND INSIGHT OF HEALTHCARE DATA
+THE DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTH INNOVATIONS TO IMPACT ANALYSIS AND INSIGHT OF HEALTHCARE DATA

 Edward Meinert is a Chartered Engineer specialising in digital strategy and software engineering.
 Edward is a member of Dr David Brindley's research group, whose focus is on high-impact research in regenerative medicine (cell, gene, immuno-therapies and tissue engineering) and e-health – including medicines optimisation and supply chain security.